 After a thorough evaluation, your chiropractor will establish a treatment program tailored to your specific health issues.
 Practice members typically look forward to each adjustment and remain in chiropractic maintenance care once they’ve realized the vast health benefits and experienced an improved quality of life.
 Chiropractic is like participating in an exercise program, without sweat or strain on your part.
 As long as you remain in the program, your health continues to improve, and you look and feel better too.
 It’s the chiropractic lifestyle.
 The choice is yours!

-Thanks to Dr. Frank Kaden of Kaden Chiropractic in Hermosa Beach, CA for supplying us with the chiropractic adjustment photo for this article.
+Photo Credit: Thanks to Dr. Frank Kaden of Kaden Chiropractic in Hermosa Beach, CA for supplying us with the chiropractic adjustment photo above.

 Gardening is gaining serious momentum as informed consumers become more active in their quest to put the best food possible on the dinner table.
 If growing flowers, herbs or ornamental plants is your passion, gardening provides a great outlet for reducing stress, while you create and enjoy a beautiful outdoor oasis.
 One thing that every gardener can use and appreciate is a sturdy potting table with an ample surface to plant seeds in starter trays or transfer potted plants to larger containers.
 Lowell designed and built the sturdy and attractive potting table that's featured in this article.
 The potting table is gardening central, a place to organize your gardening tools, potting and planting supplies, and to work efficiently.

 8 ways to organize your potting bench and gardening supplies -